 Check your vehicle’s owner’s manual.
 The manufacturer has guidelines as to when the spark plug and related components should be replaced.

-If you have any questions about our car engine services, a BRAKEmax automotive expert will be happy to answer them – just give us a call!
+If you have any questions about our car engine or auto repair services, a BRAKEmax automotive expert will be happy to answer them – just give us a call!

 Frequently Asked Questions

 The purpose of a tune-up is to ensure your vehicle is running properly and also running as efficiently as possible.
 The specific services that your vehicle will need during a tune-up will depend on both the type of car you have and how old it is.